 Revenue and Growth is Growing Year-on-Year

-When it comes to the fundamentals, Amazon continues to outperform market expectations.
-This includes huge revenues of $280 billion in 2019, a ‘mere’ increase of 20% from the prior fiscal year.
+When it comes to the fundamentals, Amazon reported huge revenues of $280 billion in 2019, a ‘mere’ increase of 20% from the prior fiscal year.
 Most recently, Amazon reported earnings of $6.47 per share in the fourth quarter of 2019, smashing through the market’s forecast of $4.05.
 These successes in the fundamentals have resulted in an upward trajectory of Amazon’s stock price.

 Amazon Web Services (AWS) Dominates the Cloud Space